How England manager Gareth Southgate has shown the true value of leadership at Euro 2020 - Local News 8

 ‘Nice guy’ with ruthless streak

-If Southgate has relied on star players like captain Harry Kane and Sterling to fire his team to Sunday’s final, he has always made point of valuing each and every member of the squad, even those yet to feature in the tournament.
+If Southgate relied on star players like captain Harry Kane and Sterling to fire his team to the Euro 2020 final, he has always made point of valuing each and every member of the squad, even those yet to feature in the tournament.

 Most managers after a victory would be focus on goalscorers and the team’s success, but not Southgate.